makefinks/Maker-Uno-hardware-monitor/README.md

 Depending on the usage of CPU, GPU, and RAM the color used to fill the boxes will change from blue (0-30%) to orange (30-70%) and eventually to red (70-100%).
 The thin bars next to CPU and GPU show the current fan speed of the component and coloring is used as mentioned above.
-Currently, the power draw is calculated only by how much the CPU and GPU other components are *not* included.
+Currently, the power draw is calculated only by how much the CPU and GPU draw other components are *not* included.

 ## TODO
 - All arguments regarding the position of elements are absolute and not relative to the size of the display.
 This has to be changed.